Soft BIBD and Product Gradient Codes: Soft BIBD Gradient Codes

-In this section, we propose a new gradient code, referred to as \emph{probabilistic BIBD} gradient codes.
+In this section, we propose a new gradient code, referred to as \emph{Soft BIBD} gradient codes.
 We generate the random encoding matrix $\bm G^\mathrm{PB}$ such that \emph{on average} the desired BIBD properties (such as worker load $l$ and $\lambda$ shared computations between any two workers) are satisfied.
-The construction of probabilistic BIBD gradient codes is provided in Section~\ref{Probabilistic BIBD Gradient Code Generation}, and we show that probabilistic BIBD gradient codes have smaller average error than that of combinatorial BIBDs in Section~\ref{Probabilistic BIBD Error}.
+The construction of Soft BIBD gradient codes is provided in Section~\ref{Probabilistic BIBD Gradient Code Generation}, which demonstrates that Soft BIBD gradient codes exist for a wider range of system parameters than combinatorial BIBD gradient codes.
+Moreover in Section~\ref{Probabilistic BIBD Error} we show that Soft BIBD gradient codes have smaller average squared error than that of combinatorial BIBDs.